 Husqvarna: Husqvarna offers a wide variety of high-end lawn care tools, including most all styles of lawn mowers.
 Whether you’re looking for a ZTR, standard ride-on, self-propelled or push mower, you’re sure to find a top-tier Husqvarna model that’s easy to use and built to last.
 This brand is on the more expensive side, and you can find its products at Lowe’s or Home Depot.

-Craftsman: Another lawn mower brand is Craftsman, and you can find their products at Sears and Ace Hardware.
+Craftsman: Another lawn mower brand is Craftsman, and you can find their products at Ace Hardware.
 This brand makes push, self-propelled and riding mowers, and it has a positive reputation as a maker of both tools and lawn equipment.

 There are a variety of accessories available to add additional functionality to your lawn mower.
 Perhaps the most common accessory is a bagger that will capture grass clippings as you mow your lawn.
 These are available for both walk-behind and ride-on mowers, and they can make your life a lot easier if you don’t want to leave the clippings strewn about your yard.